 Fannie had previously managed the Boston Cooking School from 1891 to 1902.
-The target market for the Boston Cooking School was teaching people how to become teachers and teach cooking.
+The aim of the Boston Cooking School was to teach people how to teach cooking.

 In 1915, upon Fannie’s death, Alice Bradley purchased the school from Fannie’s sister Cora, and became principal of the school.
 She wrote a recipe book sponsored by the General Electric Company in 1928, called “Electric Refrigerator Menus and Recipes.”
 In 1903, the school became associated with Simmons College, which had opened on 9 October 1902.
 In 1903, Simmons College leased space at 372 Boylston Street in Boston which had formerly housed laboratories for the Boston Cooking School and which was merged into the College in 1902.

 In 1944, Alice retired, and sold the school to a Dr. Dana Wallace.

 The school was still in business as of 1945.
 CooksInfo is unsure of the history of it after that.

 |↑1||Bradley, Alice, 1875-1946.
 Papers of Alice Bradley, 1893-1980: A Finding Aid.
 Harvard University.
 June 1983.
 Accessed May 2016 at http://oasis.lib.harvard.edu/oasis/deliver/~sch00468|